Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Introduction

 In this paper we propose a Deterministic Langevin Monte Carlo (DLMC) with Normalizing Flows (NF).
 It uses a random initialization from the prior, but the subsequent evolution is deterministic, replacing the stochastic velocity term in the Langevin equation with a deterministic density gradient term.
 To avoid the need to solve the Fokker-Planck equation directly we evaluate the density defined by the current particle positions via an NF, and then use its gradient to update the first order particle Langevin dynamics.
 NFs are differentiable and have good generalization properties in high dimensions.

-A prominent deterministic method is Stein Variational Gradient Descent (SVGD) \citep{Liu2016stein}.
-After the initial submission we also became aware of interacting particle solutions of \cite{2020Entrp..22..802M}, which proposes particle based scores for the gradient of the log-density.
+Deterministic sampling methods have until now been limited to particle based methods.
+Two examples are Stein Variational Gradient Descent (SVGD) \citep{Liu2016stein}, and interacting particle solutions of \cite{2020Entrp..22..802M}, which proposes particle based scores for the gradient of the log-density.
 However, these particle based methods scale poorly to high dimensions.
-The main novelty of our contribution is the introduction of NFs to the class of deterministic methods for evaluating stationary distributions: we use NF for density estimation and its gradient evaluation, as well as for MH adjustment that makes our method asymptotically unbiased.
+The main novelty of our contribution is the introduction of NFs to the class of deterministic methods for evaluating stationary distributions: we use NFs for density estimation and gradient evaluation, as well as for MH adjustment to correct for imperfect NF density estimation and accelerate convergence.

 Our primary target application is to expensive likelihoods (wall clock time of seconds or more).
 An example are inverse problems in scientific applications, where often one must solve an expensive Ordinary or Partial Differential Equation (ODE or PDE) forward model, where the computational cost can be minutes or hours.
-In such applications the computational cost of NF (which is of order seconds in our experiments) is not dominant.
+In such applications the computational cost of the NF (which is of order seconds in our experiments) is not dominant.
 For fast model evaluations standard MCMC methods suffice and our target are problems where the cost of standard methods is prohibitive.
-The computational cost of a forward model is unrelated to the complexity of posterior distribution: often the posteriors are simple Gaussian distributions even when the computational cost is high.
+The computational cost of a forward model is unrelated to the complexity of the posterior distribution: often the posteriors are simple Gaussian distributions even when the computational cost is high.
 In such settings the main goal of posterior analysis is to minimize the number of likelihood calls to reach some prescribed precision on the posterior.